Sizing John: 2016/2017 National Hunt season

 On 17 March Sizing John, racing over three and a quarter miles, attempted to become the first horse since Imperial Call in 1996 to win both the Irish Gold Cup and the Cheltenham Gold Cup in the same season.
 Djakadam headed the betting from Native River (Hennessy Gold Cup, Welsh Grand National) and Cue Card with Sizing John fourth choice on 7/1.
 More Of That and Minella Rocco were again in opposition along with Outlander (Lexus Chase), Champagne West (Thyestes Chase), Bristol de Mai (Scilly Isles Novices' Chase, Peter Marsh Chase), Saphir du Rheu (Mildmay Novices' Chase), Smad Place (Hennessy Gold Cup, Cotswold Chase), Irish Cavalier (Charlie Hall Chase) and Tea For Two (Kauto Star Novices' Chase).
 Sizing John raced in mid-division before beginning to make progress at the fourth last and moved up to join the leaders Djakadam and Native River at the second last.
-He took the lead, established a clear avantage approaching the final fence and stayed on up the run-in to win by two and three-quarter lengths from the fast-finishing Minella Rocco.
+He took the lead, established a clear advantage approaching the final fence and stayed on up the run-in to win by two and three-quarter lengths from the fast-finishing Minella Rocco.
 Native River and Djakadam were just behind in third and fourth.

 For his final race of the 2016-17 season Sizing John was sent off the 9/10 favourite for the Punchestown Gold Cup over three miles at Punchestown on 26 April.
 He was opposed again by Djakadam, Outlander and Champagne West as well as the 2016 Cheltenham Gold Cup winner Coneygree and Flemenstar, winner of the Racing Post Novice Chase, Arkle Novice Chase and John Durkan Memorial Punchestown Chase in 2012.
 Sizing John was held up in the rear of the field early on and moved up to close on the leaders, Djakadam and Coneygree, at the final fence.
 Djakadam made a slight mistake at the last and Sizing John stayed on strongly to win by a short head from Djakadam at the finish with Coneygree third.
 Harrington commented after the race "He was never travelling the way he did at Cheltenham, but pure guts got him there".

 2017/2018 National Hunt season

-On 10th December 2017, Sizing John made a winning start to the season in the John Durkan Memorial Punchestown Chase with Djakadam once again in second place.
-His second and what proved to be his last appearance of the season was on the 28th December in the Leopardstown Christmas Chase in which he came home in 7th place with Road to Respect the victor.
+On 10 December 2017, Sizing John made a winning start to the season in the John Durkan Memorial Punchestown Chase with Djakadam once again in second place.
+His second and what proved to be his last appearance of the season was on 28 December in the Leopardstown Christmas Chase in which he came home in 7th place with Road to Respect the victor.
 Injury curtailed his season and he was unable to defend his crown at Cheltenham for the Gold Cup of 2018.